 Makes employees feel more connected: Neuroscientists found that grateful people show greater neural sensitivity in the medial prefrontal cortex (the area of the brain associated with learning and decision-making).
 These findings suggest the more grateful a person feels, the more they will express gratitude.

 Can relieve anxiety: With anxiety at an all-time high in the wake of the pandemic, regular employee recognition can alleviate anxiety brought to the office.
-At a neurobiological level, gratitude regulates the sympathetic nervous system that activates our anxiety responses, and at the psychological level, it conditions the brain to filter the negative rumination and focus on the positive thoughts.
+At a neurobiological level, gratitude regulates the sympathetic nervous system that activates our anxiety responses, and at the psychological level, it conditions the brain to filter negative rumination and focus on positive thoughts.

-Helps build resilience: Regular gratitude builds emotional resilience by fighting the negative rumination and rebuilding pessimistic thoughts with optimistic ones, accepting reality, and focusing on solutions.
+Helps build resilience: Regular gratitude builds emotional resilience by fighting negative rumination and rebuilding pessimistic thoughts with optimistic ones, accepting reality, and focusing on solutions.
 Emotional resilience on an individual level is vital to building the organizational resilience needed to withstand economic shocks like the one we’re facing today.

 Download: How Employee Recognition Influences Attitude & Behavior in the Workplace